Immuno-oncology Solutions

 Another example of a promising immunotherapeutic approach are inhibitors of certain lymphocytes surface marker, e.g. NKTR-214 is a CD122 agonist designed to initiate a rapid proliferation of T- lymphocytes and Natural Killer (NK) cells.
 In addition, this molecule enhances the expression of PD-1 (programmed cell death protein 1) in these immune cells.
 Results of a Phase 1 study were recently presented at the 2016 annual meeting of the Society for Immunotherapy of Cancer.

-Equally promising is the approach which should be paid attention on is the development of agent that interact with intracellular checkpoints such as PD-1 (programmed cell death protein 1) or LAG-3 (lymphocyte activation gene 3).
+Equally promising is the development of agents that interact with immune checkpoints such as PD1 (programmed cell death protein 1) or LAG-3 (lymphocyte activation gene 3).

 When it comes to immuno-oncology assessments, a broad range of analytical methods across diverse matrices, including tumor, blood, cells, and DNA/RNA, is necessary to paint the best, most informative picture.
 Options include the measurement of circulating proteins in the blood using immunoassays; the examination of the cellular component of the blood, including the analysis of circulating tumor cells and/or circulating free DNA via flow cytometry; and tumor gene expression by PCR.